tsubasakong/agents-deep-research/README.md

-# Agentic Deep Research with OpenAI Agents SDK
+# Agentic Deep Research using the OpenAI Agents SDK

-An implementation of deep research built using the [OpenAI Agents SDK](https://github.com/openai/openai-agents-python) which can conduct iterative research on complex topics.
+An implementation of deep research built using the [OpenAI Agents SDK](https://github.com/openai/openai-agents-python), designed to perform in-depth research on any given topic.

+It employs a multi-agent architecture that works iteratively, continually refining its understanding of the topic and producing increasingly detailed and expansive insights that feed the final report.

-Written entirely in Python and can either be run as a python module or via the command line.
+This is written entirely in Python.
+It can be run as a module or via the command line.

-Compatible with any LLMs that use the OpenAI API specs.
+Designed to be extedible to use custom tools and 3rd party LLMs compatible with the OpenAI API spec.

 ## Overview

-This deep research implementation is designed to perform in-depth research on any given topic.
-It employs a multi-agent architecture that:
+This package has two modes of research:

+- An `IterativeResearcher` which runs a continuous loop of research on a topic or sub-topic and drafts a report
+  - This is preferred and sufficient for shorter reports (up to 5 pages / 1,000 words)
+  - The user can specify constraints such as research depth, time limits, report length and formatting instructions
+- A `DeepResearcher` which runs a more thorough and structured process, first forming a report outline, and then running concurrent `IterativeResearcher` instances for each section of the report
+  - This is useful for longer reports (e.g. 20+ pages)

+The flow of the `DeepResearcher` is as follows:

+1. Takes a research topic and conducts preliminary research to form a report outline / plan
+2. For each section of the report plan, runs parallel instances of the `IterativeResearcher`, which:
    1. Identifies knowledge gaps in the current research
    2. Strategically selects the appropriate tools to fill those gaps
    3. Executes research actions through specialized agents
-4. Synthesizes findings into a comprehensive report
+   4. Synthesizes findings into a comprehensive section

-The system works iteratively, continually refining its understanding of the topic and producing increasingly detailed or expansive insights that feed the final report.
+3. Compiles all of the sections into a coherent and well-structured report

 It is worth noting that the deep research agent does not ask clarifying questions at the start, so can be used in an automated fashion.
-Length and formatting of the final report can also be specified.

 ## Flow Diagram

+### IterativeResearcher Flow

 ```mermaid
 flowchart LR